 Suggestions for Tracking Medication Use

-What did you feel before med and after
+- What did you feel before med and after (positive effects, negative effects)

 Once you have compiled this information, you should have a good understanding of how you react to different treatments and doses.
 This is great information to share with your doctor or herbalist, or to simply review over time as you continue to fine tune your herbal regimen.
 To note, tracking your food intact in the same way can be enormously helpful for identifying which foods make you feel great, and not so great.